 First and foremost, you need to be brewing with coffee that you enjoy.
 There is no use tweaking your grind setting or changing your brewing techniques if you don’t enjoy the particular coffee you are using to begin with.

 Start with a coffee that you like.
-This may mean trying some coffee at coffee shops or getting a recommendation from a service like Mistobox or IBMOC recommends.
+This may mean trying some coffee at coffee shops or getting a recommendation from a service like Mistobox.
 If you don’t know what kind of coffee you enjoy, head on over the Angels’ Cup and sign up for a tasting flight subscription.
 It is a great way to try a lot of high quality coffees.

 Sometimes bad coffee has an easy explanation, it is possible that you simply do not like the current coffee you are brewing.